bananana/dotfiles/README.md

 Two line smart prompt.
 Features:

 * Adds a notice if using python virtualenv.
-* Hightlights root user in red. **Caveat:** the root user needs to source this config.
-The easiest way to do that is to switch to root user (`su -`), go to dotfiles directory (presumably already cloned into normal user's directory) and run `./dotfiler.sh -s bash`, which will create symlinks to root's home directory.
+* Hightlights root user in red.
+    - **Caveat:** the root user needs to source this config.
+The easiest way to do that is to switch to root user (`su -`), go to dotfiles directory (presumably already cloned into normal user's directory) and run `./dotfiler.sh -s bash` from there, which will create symlinks to root's home directory.
-* Hightlights hostname in red if logged in through ssh. **Caveat**: this bash config needs to be on the remote host.
+* Hightlights hostname in red if logged in through ssh.
+    - **Caveat**: this bash config needs to be on the remote host.

 Screenshot: